douglasdrumond/douglasdrumond.github.io/talks.md

 ## HTML browseable talks

-[Dentro do Robozinho Verde (e como torná-lo do jeito que quiser)] (flisol-campinas-2013/#2) — Presented at FLISOL Campinas 2013
+<a href="flisol-campinas-2013/#2">Dentro do Robozinho Verde (e como torná-lo do
+jeito que quiser)</a> – Presented at FLISOL Campinas 2013

-[Dentro do Robozinho Verde (e como torná-lo da cor que quiser)] (devfest-br-2012/#2) — Presented at DevFest Brasil 2012
+<a href="devfest-br-2012/#2">Dentro do Robozinho Verde (e como torná-lo da
+cor que quiser)</a> – Presented at DevFest Brasil 2012

 ## Embedded